paulfitzpatrick85/CI-Portfolio-Project-3/README.md

 Once the user has selected yes to begin the game, they are told the word contains four letters and are asked to guess a letter.
 The user can only either input one letter at a time, or the full correct word.

-when a correct guess is entered, a message is print to say that 'x' is in the word and its position in the word is displayed in the format _ _ _ x.
+when a correct guess is entered, a message is printed to say that 'x' is in the word and its position in the word is displayed in the format _ _ _ x.

 ![correct guess](https://user-images.githubusercontent.com/55660566/165837869-853b0711-9188-4706-9fcf-8e5db3bcfb87.png)